maikCyphlock/dollar-ve-api/readme.md

 Automatically updates Dolar pricing.
 Uses Cloudflare Workers service to speed up requests.
 Easy to connect to a frontend application.

-Usage
+## Usage
-To use the Dollar API Venezuela backend, follow these steps:
+To use the dolar-api backend, follow these steps:

-Clone this repository to your local machine.
+* Clone this repository to your local machine.

-Install the required dependencies by running npm install command.
+* Install the required dependencies by running ``npm install`` command.

-Run the application using npm start command.
+* Run the application using ``npm start`` command.

 Access the API by sending GET requests to the specified endpoints.
+You can also run the scraper separately using the npm run scrapper command.

+If you want to use the Cloudflare Workers service to deploy the application, you can use the following commands:

+* ``npm run wrangler:dev``: Runs the application in development mode using the Wrangler CLI.
+* ``npm run wrangler:prod``: Publishes the application to the Cloudflare Workers service using the Wrangler CLI.

 ### Endpoints
 ```